renakuai/tic-tac-toe/README.md

 *Planning out the modules*
 I decided to work with 3 modules:
+- Gameboard Module
+- Game Module
+- Players Module

+*Gameboard Module*
-- Gameboard Module: To house player selections in arrays
+I used the gameboard module to house player selections in empty arrays to keep track of taken board locations.

-- Game Module: To control the flow of the game.
-This module includes functions for not allowing the same space to be selected, marking pieces on the board, checking the status of the game during each play, displaying the current turn, and displaying the end / winner state.
+*Game Module*
+This module was used to control the flow of the game.
+It includes functions for:
+- Not allowing the same space to be selected
+- Marking pieces on the board with the player's chosen character
+- Checking the status of the game during each play -- This was a little challenging in that I had first written the winning conditions out using arrays, but decided to go back and refactor because I realized I could employ an object with the winning conditions.
+I then utilized a loop to loop through each winning combination to see if players had selected all of the winning numbers.
+- Visual indicators for the current player's turn
+- Displaying whether or not a game is won or tied
+- Restarting the game

+*Players Module*
-- Players Module: To control the flow of player selections at the start of the game.
-This module includes functions for selecting a character initially, changing characters, and displaying the Start Game button once all players have selected their characters.
+This module was used to control the flow of player selections at the start of the game.
+It includes functions for:
+- Selecting initial characters
+- Changing characters
+- Displaying the Start Game button once all players have selected their characters.

 *Challenges*
 - DOM Manipulation: There was a lot of DOM manipulation in this project and it got a little messy and confusing due to me still trying to work on logical naming of items
 - Public v Private functions: This was my first time playing with closures and IIFEs and it was a little difficult at the beginning to understand which functions I need to have access to on a global level v on a private level.
 - Factory Functions: I don't think I quite understand the purpose of factory functions and how to utilize them properly at this point yet.
 I understand at a conceptual level that Factory Functions are better than constructors and allow you to use one function for multiple entities, but I didn't quite use them for this project.